The Crumpets: Development

-In 2008, the Petit Dernier and Petite Pousse books were discovered by Éric (aka Raoul) Magrangeas, who became interested in adapting them to a cartoon.
+In 2008, the Petit Dernier and Petite Pousse books were discovered by Éric (aka Raoul) Magrangeas, who became interested in adapting them to an animated series.
 In 2009, 4.21 Productions signed a contract with Editions Sarbacane to produce the cartoon adaptation.
-Most of the animation was done in France with the remainder outsourced to China.
+While the series is a fully French production, some parts of the animation was outsourced to China.
 The main themes in seasons one and two are family affairs, neighborhood quarrels, and social topics.

 Mediatoon signed a worldwide distribution agreement with 4.21 Productions in 2013.
-The English dub for the first 52 episodes was recorded in studios in the United Kingdom and New York, United States.
+The English dub for the first 52 episodes was recorded in studios in the United Kingdom and New York.
 The English dub for Teen Crumpets was recorded by The Kitchen studio in Miami, Florida.

 Awards

 In April 2018, Teen Crumpets won the Cartoons on the Bay "Teens 12+" Pulcinella award in Italy.

 In October 2018, Teen Crumpets (with the episode "Music Hall Therapy") won the TV Series Jury Prize at TOFUZI: International Festival of Animated Films in Georgia.